-Prior to starting participation in the study, each subject will be provided with a study-specific ICF giving details of the study drugs, procedures, and potential risks of the study.
+Prior to starting participation in the study, each subject will be provided with a most updated version of study-specific ICF giving details of the study drugs, procedures, and potential risks of the study.
 Subjects will be instructed that they are free to obtain further information from the Investigator (or designee) and that their participation is voluntary and they are free to withdraw from the study at any time.

-Following discussion of the study with CRU personnel, subjects will sign 2 copies of the ICF in the presence of a suitably trained member of staff to indicate that they are freely giving their informed consent.
-One copy will be given to the subject, and the other will be maintained in the subject's records.
+Following discussion of the study with CRU personnel, subjects will sign one original of the ICF in the presence of a suitably trained member of staff to indicate that they are freely giving their informed consent.
+A copy will be given to the subject, and the original will be maintained in the subject's records.